How to Make a Quick Grilled Pizza

 Pizza on the Grill?

-Oh, at this point if you haven't done so you should heat up your grill.
-All grills cook differently so you will need to closely monitor the temperature.
+Oh, at this point if you haven't done so, you should heat up your grill.
+All grills cook differently, so you will need to monitor the temperature closely.
 I would start on a low-medium setting.
 You don't want to burn your crust.
 Make sure the grill is super clean also.

-Once your grill is ready to go simply place the oiled side face down on the grill.
-Don't worry if the shape get messed up, it all tastes the same.
-The dough will puff up as it cooks and any mistakes will be covered up with yummy sauce and cheese!
+Once your grill is ready to go, simply place the oiled side face down on the grill.
+Don't worry if the shape gets messed up, it all tastes the same.
+The dough will puff up as it cooks, and any mistakes will be covered up with yummy sauce and cheese!

 - 1 pizza dough

 - Preheat and clean your grill